parmoo/parmoo/docs/about.rst

 |

 In a multiobjective *simulation-based* optimization problem, the objectives are derived from the outputs of one or more expensive simulations.

 Here, we use the term *simulation* in its broadest sense.
 In our terminology, a simulation could refer to any data-generating process of sufficient complexity, including
- * numerical simulations run on a computer or
+ * numerical simulations run on a computer,
- * real-world experiments performed in a laboratory environment.
+ * physical experiments performed in a laboratory environment, and
+ * other nontrivial data-generating campaigns.

 A simulation's expense can be judged by any of several factors, including
  * the amount of time that is required to complete the simulation;
- * the simulation's occupation of valuable scientific resources, such as computing nodes or laboratory equipment; and
+ * the simulation's occupation of valuable scientific resources, such as computing nodes or laboratory equipment;
+ * the need for expert/human involvement to validate simulation outputs;  and
  * consumption of raw resources such as energy or laboratory materials.

 ParMOO is designed to solve multiobjective simulation-based